-Join George Maestri for an in-depth discussion in this video Creating hierarchies, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Creating hierarchies, part of Learning MotionBuilder.

 - Hierarchies are also important for animation…and a lot of times we'll need to…connect objects together…so that they move together.…Now I have this car setup…and while it looks all nice and dandy,…it's not connected.…You'll see we have car body,…we have a little ski rack, tires and so on,…but they're not connected into a hierarchy.…If I were to select the car and move it,…nothing else moves with it.…But we want the tires of the car to move with it…so I'm going to ahead and undo that.…